Hidden-Mist-2205/GAINZ/README.md

 * Back End: NodeJS, Express, Sequelize, PostgreSQL, Axios
 * Testing/Utilities: Babel, Webpack, Jest

-## Technical Challenges
-* Why, what was the plan to overcome those challenges?
-* What did you learn?

 ## Video Demo/Screenshots
 * What were the user stories /  what was MVP (mention Minimal Viable Product